Vietnam.vn - Nền tảng quảng bá Việt Nam

 5G logo image seen in China

-The station can provide high-speed, low-latency, secure and reliable data exchange services to at least 10,000 devices such as robots within a 3 km radius.
+The station can provide high-speed, low-latency, secure and reliable data exchange services to at least 10,000 devices such as robots within a 3-km radius.
 The system maintains a stable connection even when the military moves the devices at a speed of 80 km/h over complex terrain such as mountains or cities and is subject to electromagnetic interference.

 However, current military communications technologies cannot meet the huge data exchange needs between thousands of robots.
 Military 5G differs significantly from the civilian version in requiring uninterrupted connectivity when there is no ground base station or when satellite signals are weakened.

 To solve this problem, Chinese military scientists and engineers have developed a platform that can be mounted on the roof of a military vehicle to serve as a "base" for 3-4 UAVs.
-These UAVs can take off in rotation during the mission and serve as an airborne base station.
+These UAVs can take off in rotation during the process and act as an airborne base station.
 Then, if the UAV's battery is running low, it can hand over the task to another aircraft and automatically land on the roof of the vehicle to recharge.

 Trung Quốc triển khai mạng 5G đầu tiên có khả năng kết nối 10.000 robot quân đội- Ảnh 2.